-Atlantic Investment Management is a firm based out of New York City that manages more than $1.3 billion in assets under management (AUM).
+Atlantic Investment Management is a firm based out of New York City that has billions in assets under management (AUM).
 Those assets belong to a number of hedge funds and a few institutional clients.
-In total, the firm employs 13 financial advisors; it's led by Alex Roepers, who is a "31-year hedge fund industry veteran," according to Atlantic's website.

 While qualified investors may invest in Atlantic's hedge funds, at this time Atlantic does not work directly with any individual clients, regardless of whether or not they have a high net worth.
 If you're an individual looking for the services of a financial advisor, try finding one through SmartAsset's advisor matching tool.

 Atlantic Investment Management has been providing portfolio management services for more than 30 years, having opened for business in 1988.
 The firm was founded by Alexander Roepers, who continues to act as president and chief investment officer (CIO) today.

 The ledership team at Atlantic Investment Management featuress one certified public accountant (CPA).